microsoft/private-openai-with-apim-for-chargeback/README.md

 1. Run `azd auth login`
 2. If your account has multiple subscriptions, run `azd env set AZURE_SUBSCRIPTION_ID {Subscription ID}` to set the subscription you want to deploy to.
+3. If you would like to give a custom name to the resource group, run `azd env set AZURE_RESOURCE_GROUP {Name of resource group}`.
+If you don't set this, resource group will be named `rg-enterprise-openai-${environmentName}`.
 3. Run `azd up` - This will provision Azure resources and deploy this sample to those resource
 4. After the application has been successfully deployed you will see a URL printed to the console.
 Click that URL to interact with the application in your browser.
 It will look like the following: